Kev/depeche/README.md

 ### Building a project using depeche

-Building a project with depeche should be transparent, other than needing to have `depeche.py` in your $PATH, and the build system (typically cmake) will then call out to depeche.
+Building a project with depeche should be transparent, other than needing to have `depeche.py` in your `$PATH`, and the build system (typically cmake) will then call out to depeche.

 ### Running depeche manually